 The Ontario/Baden-Württemberg Faculty Research Exchange offers grants to support research visits to universities in the German state of Baden-Württemberg by faculty members at participating Ontario universities.
 While the objective is both to promote new collaborative research partnerships and to strengthen existing partnerships between researchers in Ontario and Baden-Württemberg, applications proposing new partnerships are particularly welcome.

-These grants are funded by Ontario’s Ministry of Training, Colleges and Universities to assist with travel and living costs associated with such visits.
+These grants are funded by Ontario’s Ministry of Advanced Education and Skills Development to assist with travel and living costs associated with such visits.
 Similar opportunities for faculty members at Baden-Württemberg’s nine research universities to visit Ontario are supported in this program by the Baden-Württemberg Ministry of Science, Research and the Arts.

 OBW Faculty Research Exchange grants will support researchers for a minimum of one month and a maximum of six months at the host university.
 Researchers who wish to stay longer than six months are still eligible to participate, but the maximum fundable period will be restricted to six months.